 National Assistance League has its headquarters in Burbank, California.
 The Founding Chapter was organized in 1894 and National Assistance League was formed in 1935.
 Today there are 120 chapters and guilds nationwide performing 2.6 million service hours and returning nearly $36 million back into the local communities.

 Operation School Bell®is the signature philanthropic program of National Assistance League and is administered by all chapters.
 Assistance League of Birmingham established our program in 1985 and has clothed over 36,000 children in the metropolitan area since that time.
 Twice each year, school counselors designate the children who are truly in need of clothing for school wear.
 These children are provided with appropriate school clothing, warm hoodies, undergarments, and a hygiene kit.

 Assistance League of Birmingham also operates PrimeTime Treasures as a philanthropic program.
 This is a unique shop located in Homewood, Alabama, that sells crafts, art, and furniture handcrafted by senior citizens of Alabama.
 PrimeTime Treasures is currently benefiting over 450 active craftsmen by supplementing their income through the sale of their crafts.
-Since 1976, PrimeTime Treasures has returned over $4.2 million to more than 4,000 Alabama seniors.
+Since 1976, PrimeTime Treasures has returned over $4.1 million to hundreds of Alabama seniors.

 In 2000 Operation Literacy was adopted as the third philanthropic program.
 Operation Literacy provides one-on-one tutoring to children who are reading below grade level.